revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-Once exception handling is done, the exception object will be garbage collected.
+The exception object will be garbage collected,Once exception handling is done,

 </blockquote>